-Castello, Venice: what to see and do in the city’s least known district
+Castello: what to do in the Venice least known district

 The Castello area of Venice may not be the city’s best known district (sestiere), but it is the largest, and there’s plenty here to make it worth a visit.
 Even better, because it’s not so well known, it’s a place where you can enjoy a quieter side of Venice, away from the hustle and bustle of the main tourist hotspots, like the Grand Canal.
 Here’s what you should see when you’re there.